FYS Courses of Instruction

 This seminar explores taboo and transgression within a range of mythic, scientific, anthropological, psychoanalytical, feminist, and literary work.
 Topics include the treatment of the corpse during the Paleolithic, the centrality of the incest taboo in kinship studies, and the equation of secular modernity with the successive breaking of taboos.

-Building Utopia examines the rich tradition of utopian thinking in literature, social philosophy,architecture, and the visual arts.
-Here, utopia is explored in its modern form: as a call to transform the world through human planning and ingenuity.
-Aside from an important excursus on Thomas More’s pivotal novel Utopia (1516), the course centers on nineteenth- and twentieth-century thinkers whose often wild and idealistic imaginings profoundly affected the shape of the real world.
-We’ll read and explore the works of Charles Fourier, Edward Bellamy, the Italian Futurists, and Le Corbusier, among many others.
-The purpose of the course is to better understand the role that the utopian imagination has played in the construction of power.
+Building Utopia explores the rich tradition of utopian thinking across literature, social philosophy, architecture, and the visual arts.
+Here, utopia is examined in its modern form: as a call to transform the world through human planning and ingenuity.
+Aside from a vital excursion on Thomas More's pivotal novel Utopia (1516), the course focuses on nineteenth- and twentieth-century thinkers whose often wild and idealistic imaginings profoundly affected the shape of the real world.
+Students will delve into the works of Marie Howland, Edward Bellamy, the Italian Futurists, and Le Corbusier, among many others.
+The purpose of the course is to better understand the role that the utopian imagination has played in the construction of power

 |